-The Portfolio pays Janus Capital Management LLC ("Janus Capital") an investment advisory fee which is calculated daily and paid monthly.
+The Portfolio pays Janus Capital an investment advisory fee which is calculated daily and paid monthly.
 The Portfolio's "base" fee rate prior to any performance adjustment (expressed as an annual rate) is 0.64%.

 The investment advisory fee rate is determined by calculating a base fee and applying a performance adjustment.
 The base fee rate is the same as the contractual investment advisory fee rate.
 The performance adjustment either increases or decreases the base fee depending on how well the Portfolio has performed relative to its benchmark index.
-Prior to May 1, 2017, the Portfolio's benchmark index used in the calculation was the Core Growth Index.
-Effective May 1, 2017, the Portfolio's performance fee adjustment is calculated based on a combination of the Core Growth Index and Russell 1000[®] Growth Index for a period of 36 months.
+The Portfolio's benchmark index used in the calculation is the MSCI All Country World ex-U.S. Index.